 - Cut the tofu into slices or cubes.
 Combine the orange juice, soy sauce, agave, rice vinegar, sesame oil, and cornstarch in a small bowl.

 - Heat a large wok or deep skillet.
-Quickly spray with canola oil, if necessary, and add the bok choy stalks, carrot, and ginger.
+Add a splash of water, if necessary to prevent sticking, and add the bok choy stalks, carrot, and ginger.
 Cook for 2-3 minutes.
 Add water chestnuts, garlic, and mushrooms and continue to cook until mushrooms begin to soften, about 2 more minutes.
 Stir in the bok choy greens, place the tofu on top, and cover tightly.
 Steam briefly until greens are wilted and bright green, about 1-2 minutes.
 Stir the orange juice mixture, add it to the skillet, and bring to a boil.
 Simmer until slightly thickened, about 30 seconds.
 Serve with rice or other grain.

 Preparation time: 20 minute(s) | Cooking time: 20 minute(s)